-I worked at Computacenter full-time (More than 3 years)
+I have been working at Computacenter full-time (More than 3 years)

 Advice to Management

-I applied through a recruiter.
+I applied online.
 The process took 1 day.
-I interviewed at Computacenter (Southwark, England (UK)) in September 2015.
+I interviewed at Computacenter in February 2017.

 The day started if very chilled, got to meet all the other applicants in computacenter head quarters (which is very impressive).
 The people were welcoming and really just wanted to know if they were the best fit for you, along with you for them obviously.